ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 > [!NOTE]
 > Note how Docker is not involved in the container runtime, even though we are going to be running
 > Docker images.
-The relationship between Docker, `containerd`, CRI, OCI, etc. is complex, and has changed multiple
+The relationship between Docker, `containerd`, CRI, OCI, etc. is complex, and has evolved repeatedly
-> times since Kubernetes was created.
+> over time.
 Long story short, using `containerd` and `runc` is - for our purposes -
-> equivalent to using Docker, because nowadays Docker is built on top of these lower-level utilities.
-We are only
+> equivalent to using Docker, because nowadays Docker is built on top of these lower-level utilities, anyway.
-> getting rid of Docker's "frontend" - which is nice if you want to use it directly but not essential for Kubernetes.
+> We are only getting rid of Docker's "frontend" - which is nice if you want to use it directly but not essential for Kubernetes.

-Download and install the container runtime binaries on control & worker nodes:
+Download and install the container runtime binaries on all control & worker nodes:

 ```bash
 crictl_archive=crictl-v${cri_version}-linux-${arch}.tar.gz